github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository.md

    * **Use the default options**

-      To create a codespace using the default options, click the plus sign ({% octicon "plus" aria-label="The plus icon" %}).
-Alternatively, if you don't currently have any codespaces for this repository, you can click **Create codespace on BRANCH**. <br/><br/>
+      To create a codespace using the default options, click {% octicon "plus" aria-label="Create a codespace on BRANCH" %}. <br/><br/>

    * **Configure advanced options**